cblevins/sp23-dig-stud/_pages/schedule.md

 	- COMM only: ["Microsoft and the Metaverse"](https://www.nytimes.com/2022/01/20/podcasts/the-daily/metaverse-microsoft-activision-blizzard.html?) *The Daily* podcast (January 20, 2022).
 (25 min.) [[Link to full transcript](https://www.nytimes.com/2022/01/20/podcasts/the-daily/metaverse-microsoft-activision-blizzard.html?showTranscript=1)].

 _In Class_
+- Class visit from [Caroline Klibanoff](https://carolineklibanoff.com/), Program Manager for Made by Us at the Smithsonian National Museum of American History.
 - [File Manager in Reclaim Hosting]({{site.baseurl}}/modules/file-manager)

-[comment]: # (Class visit from [Caroline Klibanoff](https://carolineklibanoff.com/), Program Manager for Made by Us at the Smithsonian National Museum of American History.)

 #### Wed., Feb.
 1: Personal Websites
 - Follow [these instructions]({{site.baseurl}}/modules/install-wordpress) to install a Wordpress site in your Reclaim Hosting server space.